kachsheev/GreenParrot/README.md

 # GreenParrot
 Code color scheme for Qt Creator.

+# How to use
+Copy GreenParrot.xml to %OS specific directory%/QtProject/qtcreator/styles